-At its core, regional economic development is about improving the livelihoods of the Tai Tokerau Northland's people.
+At its core, regional economic development is about improving the livelihoods of the people of Te Tai Tokerau Northland.
 As an economic development agency, our culture should therefore be focused on supporting our people and their livelihoods.
-Therefore, Northland inc actively upholds a culture where team are respectful and supportive of one another; our histories, our whānau, and our aspirations.
+Therefore, Northland Inc actively upholds a culture where our team are respectful and supportive of one another; our histories, our whānau, and our aspirations.

-4 Ahua me te Whānuitanga a te Mahi - Nature and Scope of Activities
+4 Āhua me te Whānuitanga a te Mahi - Nature and Scope of Activities

 The nature and scope of activities for these Pou are detailed further below.
 It is important to note that the Māori Economic Development, Environmental Sustainability and Organisational Culture Pou are embedded across the work programs.
-More detailed descriptions of work activities are outlined within Northland Inc's Annual Business Plan.

-- 1. Regional Investment - Actively supporting and facilitating investment in strategic sectors (Aquaculture, Agriculture and Horticulture, Digital, Tourism, Ship and Boat Building and Repair Services) in the Tai Tokerau Northland economy - Leveraging the Investment and Growth Reserve to increase investment into the Tai Tokerau Northland economy - Supporting and facilitating the development of new and enabling infrastructure such as UFB, roads, rail and water - Deliver the Extension 350 Programme, Northland Kai and Ngawha Innovation and Enterprise Centre - Delivering business advice effectively across the region to support innovation, capacity and capability development through incubation services and the Regional Business Partnership; New Zealand Trade & Enterprise, Callaghan Innovation and Business Mentors New Zealand - Developing clusters, business networks or associations to take advantage of market development opportunities that leverage Tai Tokerau Northland's key sectors and comparative advantages
+- 1. Regional Investment - Actively supporting and facilitating investment in strategic sectors (Aquaculture, Agriculture and Horticulture, Digital, Tourism, Ship and Boat Building and Repair Services) in Te Tai Tokerau Northland - Leveraging the Investment and Growth Reserve to increase investment into Te Tai Tokerau Northland - Supporting and facilitating the development of new and enabling infrastructure such as renewable Energy, digital Connectivity, roads, rail, and water - Delivering the Ngawha Innovation and Enterprise Centre - Increasing adaptation and innovation in Northland's primary sector around land use optimisation through to commercialising new agri-business opportunities though the implementation of "Tuputupu Grow Northland".

-- Building and sharing specialist knowledge through a business events programme and provide opportunities to access a range of capital support mechanisms for Tai Tokerau Northland businesses - Engage and partner with iwi, hapū, marae and the Māori community, central government agencies and other entities supporting Māori Economic Development to advance their aspirations in economic development and enable investment, business growth and completion of economic development projects - 2.
-Advocacy and Profile for Tai Tokerau Economic Development - Provide economic development intelligence and insights - Support development of a long term economic development strategy for Tai Tokerau Northland (subject to securing appropriate funding) - Assist with project management and delivery of economic response activities (including PGF funded projects) - Maintain a delivery structure for the region (Action Plan) - Work with, advocate for and support Māori businesses, trusts and entities with their aspirations for growth - Delivering a promotional programme to encourage investment and market development of Tai Tokerau Northland's strategic growth sectors - Complete an audit of the carbon footprint for Northland Inc - Assess the environmental aspirations of businesses and projects - 3.
-Destination Management and Marketing - Deliver the destination management plan - Facilitate the regions access to the Regional Event Fund - Identifying, and where appropriate, assisting with the development of infrastructure, products, services and sub-regional destinations aiding the sector to respond to the industry changes imposed by COVID-19 and to coordinate the recovery effort - Improving regional dispersal, length of stay, expenditure and the appeal of off peak travel particularly through leverage of the Twin Coast Discovery programme as a region wide development framework for tourism - Co-ordinate, and where appropriate, lead the implementation of an Annual Tactical Marketing Plan for destination marketing, in alignment with the direction of national tourism organisations (including potential travel bubbles) and in partnership with the Tai Tokerau Northland tourism sector
+- Delivering business advice effectively across the region to support innovation, capacity and capability development through incubation services and the Regional Business Partnership, New Zealand Trade & Enterprise, Callaghan Innovation and Business Mentors New Zealand - Developing clusters, business networks or associations to take advantage of market development opportunities that leverage Te Tai Tokerau Northland's key sectors and comparative advantages - Building and sharing specialist knowledge through a business events programme and providing opportunities to access a range of capital support mechanisms for Te Tai Tokerau Northland businesses - Engaging and partnering with iwi, hapū, marae and the Māori community, central government agencies and other entities supporting Māori Economic Development to advance their aspirations in economic development and enable investment, business growth and completion of economic development projects - 2.
+Advocacy and Profile for Te Tai Tokerau Northland Economic Development - Leading the development of a long-term Economic Development Strategy for Te Tai Tokerau (Te Rerenga) - Providing economic development intelligence and insights - Assisting with project management and delivery of economic response activities - Facilitating the economic action plan (TTNEAP) for the region - Working with, advocating for and supporting Māori businesses, trusts and entities with their aspirations for growth - Delivering a promotional programme to encourage investment and market development of Te Tai Tokerau Northland's strategic growth sectors - Assessing the environmental aspirations of businesses and projects - 3.
+Destination Management and Marketing - Implementing the Destination Management Plan - Facilitating the regions access to the Regional Event Fund - Identifying, and where appropriate, assisting with the development of infrastructure, products, services, and sub-regional destinations - Improving regional dispersal, length of stay, expenditure, and the appeal of off-peak travel particularly through leverage of the Twin Coast Discovery programme as a region wide development framework for tourism - Co-ordinating, and where appropriate, leading the implementation of an Annual Tactical Marketing Plan for destination marketing, in alignment with the direction of national tourism organisations and in partnership with the Te Tai Tokerau Northland tourism sector

-5 He Tohu Eke Panuku - Key Performance Indicators
+5 He Tohu Eke Pānuku - Key Performance Indicators

 Key performance indicators (KPI's) for the organisation are identified within the tables below.
-Additional 'Regional Outcomes' related to the contribution of the work programmes to Tai Tokerau Northland are included for information but are not key performance indicators:
+Additional 'Regional Outcomes' related to the contribution of the work programmes to Te Tai Tokerau are included for information but are not key performance indicators: